jman717/promise-appenders/README.md

 * promise - a basic promise
 * log4js-tagline - log to file, console, to datadog
 * environment - define what environment you're dealing with (example: test, stage, or production)
 * time-tracker - Start the timer, stop the timer.
-How long does it take to complete a task, a loop, a process.
+How many seconds does it take to complete a task, a loop, a process.
+* time-span - Start the timer, stop the timer.
+A more precise measurement of time: seconds, milliseconds, nanoseconds are all included.

 Installation
 ---------